AnnaVargova/AutomationShield_wiki/FloatShield.md

 `y=FloatShield.sensorRead();`

 returning the scaled distance inside the tube as a floating point value from within the range of 0–100 (%).
 Alternatively, `sensorReadDistance()` reports the distance between the sensor and the ball in millimeters, while `sensorReadAltitude()` gives its altitude relative to ground.

 ### Output
+By supplying the input power `u` in the range of 0–100 (%) to the

+`FloatShield.actuatorWrite(u);`

+method, the user can set the power sent to the fan through the power circuitry.
+This method checks for constraints to avoid overflow, maps the input to 8-bit PWM integers, then sends it to the *D3* pin of the Arduino.

+Finally, user reference from the potentiometer is acquired by calling

+`r=FloatShield.referenceRead();`

+returning the position of the potentiometer runner as a floating point scaled to 0–100 (%).

 ## <a name="matlab"/>MATLAB API